Context

 -

-Setting creative direction and brand standards
+Set creative direction and brand standards

 -

-Designing and producing original merchandise
+Designed and produced original merchandise

 -

-Refreshing the chapter's digital presence
+Refreshed the chapter's digital presence

 -

-Leading and mentoring a team of directors
+Led and mentored a team of five directors

 -

-Managing timelines and cross-functional collaboration
+Managed timelines and cross-functional collaboration

 Approach